bipushosti/GameOfLife/README.md

 Basic implementation of Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

-Initializes a random grid of desired size and number of iterations with 1, or 0.1 = Occupied 0 = Unoccupied
+Initializes a random grid of desired size and number of iterations with 1, or 0, where:

+1 = Occupied, 0 = Unoccupied

-Contains the files:
+The repository contains the following files:

 1. gameOfLife.cu
 2. plot_grid.m